About HLS Streaming

 Support for HTTP Live Streaming is dependent upon the platform:

 - On the iPhone and iPad, HLS support is built into the iOS system.
-Therefore, every edition of JW Player 6 supports HLS for iPad and iPhone.
+Since this is using iOS's native handling and not our Flash provider, every edition of JW Player 7 supports HLS for iPad and iPhone.

-- Additionally, the Premium and Enterprise editions support HLS playback for desktop browsers (using Flash).
+- The Premium and higher editions of JW7 support HLS playback for desktop browsers (using Flash).
 This is a unique feature of JW Player that allows publishers to deploy a single streaming format (HLS) across all devices.
+Note: AES Encryption requires JW Player Enterprise.

-- HLS for Android devices can be enabled as of JW Player 6.9.
-This is disabled by default and must be configured with the androidhls setting.
+- Due to inconsistent playback across devices, HLS for Android is disabled by default.
+Enabling HLS on Android is configured with the androidhls setting.
 Please note that HLS is only supported on devices running Android 4.1(Jellybean) and higher.

 HLS Desktop Support